TandonDevOps/IndraABM/README.md

 When a pull request from staging to master is approved, Travis should automatically deploy to the prod server.

+The list of approved reviewers is in `db/reviewers.txt`.

 If `ImportError: bad magic number in 'config': b'\x03\xf3\r\n'` occurs, please try to run `find . -name \*.pyc -delete` .